kassaaaaa/sg-kassandra/docs/fase-2-plan/ux-design-specification.md

 **User Goal:** To easily and quickly add, modify, and view their teaching availability.

 **Approach:** Modal Form.
+> [!NOTE]
+> **Pending User Validation:** This approach is a proposal.
+The final interaction model will be confirmed collaboratively.

 This approach is chosen for its consistency with the customer booking flow and for providing a clear, structured way to input availability details.

 **Flow Steps:**